List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a used unit of this age; premiums often exceed potential payout for likely issues.
+2026Third-party insurance: not worth it for a unit of this age.

-For a used Daikin 1.5 Ton AC in 2026, third-party insurance from providers like Flipkart or Amazon is generally not worth it.
-The premiums for an older appliance can be high, and the terms often exclude common wear-and-tear issues or have high deductibles that make claims uneconomical.
+For a used Daikin 1.5 Ton Split AC in 2026, purchasing third-party appliance insurance (from providers like Bajaj Allianz or Acko) is generally not worth the cost.
+The premiums for an older appliance often outweigh the potential claim value, and most policies have strict clauses regarding age and pre-existing conditions.

 Pre-Purchase Inspection Checklist